phredreeq/tcp-ip-traffic-analysis/README.md

 Server responds accepting connection and acknowledges

 Step 3 — ACK
-Client confirms — connection established
+Client confirms, that means connection established

 ### TCP Flags Reference
 | Flag | Meaning | When you see it |